siberianfox/tinygwiki/TinyG-Start.md

 **Use this side with caution as applying 24 volts to some 12 volt fans will burn them out.**

 #### Programmer
+The TinyG code is available at the [Synthetos Github](https://github.com/synthetos/TinyG TinyG github) but most people will not need to use this as TinyG comes loaded with the latest firmware in the Master branch.

-TinyG runs an Atmel xmega chip which requires Atmel's PDI protocol to program.
-We use the Atmel AVRISP MKII which is available from Mouser [http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D here] for roughly $35.00.
+If you want to reporgram (flash) TinyG you need a PDI capable programmer to talk to the Atmel xmega chip.
+We use the [Atmel AVRISP MKII](http://www.mouser.com/Search/ProductDetail.aspx?qs=sGAEpiMZZMsaJrqdZ%252b6EWyua%252bG%2FwcOQP26MNKN%252bCIDE%3D) which is available from Mouser Electronics for roughly $35.00.
 This is needed to apply firmware updates on TinyG.
 We are also testing a boot loader that will program over the USB port, but it's not out yet.<br>

-TinyG is available at the [https://github.com/synthetos/TinyG TinyG github]<br> TinyG comes pre-loaded with the latest version at the time of purchase.
-Upgrading (flashing) TinyG firmware is here: [[Projects:TinyG-UpdateFirmware|Updating TinyG Firmware]].